The Role of Cross-Silo Federated Learning in Facilitating Data Sharing in the Agri-Food Sector: Related Work

 At the core of FL, privacy preserving mechanisms enable the facilitation of confident and trustworthy data mining between independent and decentralized data stores.
 Under the cross-silo setting there is typically less interest in protecting data from the public domain given the models are generally only released to those who participate in training, and as such more emphasis is placed on inter-client privacy.
 Although many of the privacy preservation schemes explored defend from such public attacks, while secure communication pipelines like secure aggregation~\cite{bonawitz2017practical} can help reduce such risks.
 One extensively explored approach is differential privacy \cite{dwork2014algorithmic}, a methodology introducing uncertainty into the released models as to sufficiently mask the contributions of individual data and as such, limit the information disclosure about individual clients.
-Many works have investigated the potential risks and solutions when implementing differential privacy both locally and in a distributed manner \cite{wei2020federated, liakos2018machine}.
-Lately, more emphasis has been placed on more theoretically secure methods of privacy preserving such as fully homomorphic encryption (FHE), performing computational operations on encrypted data without first decrypting it \cite{gentry2011implementing}.
-Although promising, FHE is still in its infancy and not within the scope of this work; we suggest that as FHE becomes a more mature technology it could combine beneficially with FL in agri-food.
+Lately, more emphasis has been placed on more theoretically secure methods of privacy preserving, such as fully homomorphic encryption (FHE), performing computational operations on encrypted data without first decrypting it \cite{gentry2011implementing, onoufriou2021edlaas}.